Kozan, Adana: Ottoman period

 In the Ottoman period, Kozan was in the sanjak of Adana, and the seat of the kaza of Kozan.
 Ottoman archives show that Devşirme system was implemented in Kozan.
 However there is evidence that the locals resisted the practise.
 In 1564, for example, villagers from Sis came to the Ottoman capital Istanbul and kidnapped their children back.
+From 1689 to 1865, the region was under the control of Kozanoğulları, a family of feudal lords.
+While there are various theories about their history and origin, they claimed descent from Turkmen tribes, and Ahmed Cevdet Pasha wrote that they were descended from the Arık tribe of Warsaks.

 Modern

-At the turn of the twentieth century, about 5,600 of its population of 8,000 were Armenians.
+At the turn of the twentieth century, the town's population was 8,000, about 5,600 of which were Armenians.
 They were all deported during the course of the Armenian genocide.
 Kozan was occupied by France between March 8, 1919 - June 2, 1920 during the Turkish War of Independence.
 After Turkey was declared a republic, Kozan was a province, compromising the districts of Kozan, Kadirli, Feke and Saimbeyli between 1923 and 1926.

+Composition

+There are 103 neighbourhoods in Kozan District: